HelenGlover/Digital-Garden/_notes/sustainability.md

   >"I am inspired by Dr. Katharine Hayhoe, a renowned scientist who knows how to speak to politically diverse audiences about climate change.
 Check out her story at <a href="https://www.newyorker.com/news/on-religion/how-to-talk-about-climate-change-across-the-political-divide">talking about climate change across the political divide"</a>

-<h2>In faith</h2>
-<p>I am interested in taoism, a Chinese faith and philosophy that sees sustainability as a holistic concept encompassing the entire ecosystem, emphasizing that humans should live in ecological balance.
+<p>I am interested in taoism, a Chinese philosophy that sees sustainability as a holistic concept encompassing the entire ecosystem, emphasizing that humans should live in ecological balance.

 <br><br>
 Sustainability is deeply interlinked with other religions and faiths, and it is fascinating to hear what people think.
 For example, Pope Francis's encyclical on caring for planet Earth, <a href="https://laudatosimovement.org/">Laudato Si’</a> has now become a movement within Christianity.</p>